timjogorman/RicherEventDescription/guidelines.md

 etc. will be more tricky:
 \begin{examples
-- Indian *food* is wonderful \$\textbackslash{}leftarrow\$ is not introducing ``India'' as a topic of discussion
+- Indian *food* is wonderful \$\textbackslash{}leftarrow\$ is not introducing "India" as a topic of discussion
-- The *Indian* *PM* is visiting *DC* \$\textbackslash{}leftarrow\$ many would consider ``India'' accessed here
+- The *Indian* *PM* is visiting *DC* \$\textbackslash{}leftarrow\$ many would consider "India" accessed here
 \end{examples
 Some of these will be edge cases which you will learn over time (tune your instincts at the end of this section).
 But here are some hard and fast rules:

-\begin{itemize
-- If the thing that the words refer to is identical to another mention in the document that is clearly ``referential'' in this sense above, then this mention, too, must be treated as referential. *This is one of the only times that your other annotation decisions should be factored into current decisions*!
+- If the thing that the words refer to is identical to another mention in the document that is clearly "referential" in this sense above, then this mention, too, must be treated as referential. *This is one of the only times that your other annotation decisions should be factored into current decisions*!